crails-framework/comet.cpp/README.md

 Which will build comet and install it using the boost libraries provided by your system.

 ## Installing libcomet
 Next, you'll need to install the client library `libcomet`.
-This one, we need to build with Cheerp compiler, as you will link this library to your project when generating the JavaScript that you'll ship on your web pages.
-The process is similar to the previous step:
+This one needs to be compiled by Cheerp's compiler, as you will link the resulting libraries to your frontend application.

 ```
+install_root=/usr/local
 bpkg create -d comet-cheerp cc config.cxx=/opt/cheerp/bin/clang++ \
-  config.poptions="-target cheerp-genericjs -D__CHEERP_CLIENT__" \
+  config.poptions="-target cheerp-genericjs -D__CHEERP_CLIENT__ -I$install_root/include" \
-  config.c{,xx}.version=14.0.0
+  config.c{,xx}.version=14.0.0 \
 bpkg add "https://github.com/crails-framework/libcomet.git#master"
 bpkg fetch

+for package in libcrails-semantics libcrails-router libcomet ; do
-bpkg build libcomet
+  bpkg build $package
-bpkg install libcomet --all --recursive \
+  bpkg install $package config.install.root=$install_root config.install.sudo=sudo
-  config.install.sudo=sudo \
-  config.install.root=/usr/local \
-  config.install.lib=exec_root/lib/genericjs
+done
 ```

 Creating your first Comet.cpp application
 ======
 ## Setting up a new comet application
-Install the `comet-cpp` gem using the following command: `gem install comet-cpp`.

-Then, create a new directory for your project, and run the following command: `comet-new -n hello-world`.
+We will use the command line interface to bootstrap a new project, by running the following command: `comet new -n hello-world`.

-The `comet-new` command will generate the basic file structure for your new project.
+The `comet new` command will generate the basic file structure for your new project.
 Let's take a look at what's been created:

 ```
 CMakeLists.txt		# The CMakeLists for your project.

-Gemfile			# Handles the ruby development dependencies for your project, such
-			# as comet or guard.

-Guardfile		# Configures guard to watch your files and generate the code for
-			# your html template and/or compile your code.

-app/			# Your code's directory
-app/main.cpp		# The entry point of your application.
+main.cpp		# The entry point of your application.
 By default, it initializes the Application class.
-app/routes.cpp		# This is where you'll register your applications routes.
+routes.cpp		# This is where you'll register your applications routes.
-app/application.hpp	# The main class of your application.
+application.hpp		# The main class of your application.
-app/controllers		# Your controller's directory
-app/models		# Your model's directory
-app/collections		# Your collection's directory
-app/views/              # Your html templates and custom elements code directory
-app/views/layouts/      # Your layout html templates' directory
-comet-elements/		# This is where the code generated for your html templates will be persisted and compiled from.
-public/			# This is the directory that will contain your static files and compiled assets.
-public/index.html       # A default index.html file generated to launch your Comet app from
 ```

 ## Creating a layout and a view